Finding Freedom for Veterans

-Outcome studies have shown that PTSD not only effects those who serve, but also their loved ones as well.
+Outcome studies have shown that PTSD not only affects those who serve, but their loved ones as well.
 They believe themselves to be “coping” with PTSD symptoms by drinking heavily, using drugs, or smoking too much.
-In truth, they are keeping themselves locked in a cycle, as PTSD and substance abuse disorder are well known allies.
+In truth, they are keeping themselves locked in a cycle, as PTSD and addiction are well-known allies.

 The National Center for PTSD found the following:

-- An estimated 10% of veterans returning from war in Iraq and Afghanistan have a problem with drug or alcohol abuse.
+- An estimated 10% of Veterans returning from war in Iraq and Afghanistan have a problem with drug or alcohol use.

 Finding Hope Again

-The good news is there is hope.
-Our returning heroes don’t have to rely on substances and alcohol to have a successful reintegration to life.
-Treatment options are available, targeted specifically to their needs and experience.
-Dual diagnosis programs – such as the Salute to Recovery Program at Desert Hope – are dedicated to military veterans and first responders whose lives have changed and become unmanageable due to substance use, post-traumatic stress disorder (PTSD) and mental health issues.
+Dual diagnosis programs—such as the Salute to Recovery Program at Desert Hope—are designed for military Veterans and first responders whose lives have changed and become unmanageable due to substance use, post-traumatic stress disorder (PTSD), and other mental health issues.